nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### List Workout
 ![SearchUML](uml/classDiagrams/images/listWorkout.png)
 <br>
-user's command.
 If the user's command type is to list the workouts created, i.e. `workout /list`, the `Parser#parseUserInput(String userInput)` method will parse the 'workout' base word and proceed to create workout related command using `Parser#createWorkoutCommand(String userInput)` method.
 This method will further evaluate the workout action, in this case, `/list` and call the constructor of `WorkoutCommand` class by passing relevant parameters related to the
 WorkoutCommand constructor.
 If the workout action is null or incorrect, an InvalidCommandException will be thrown.
 Once the workout command is created, this workout command is executed via the `WorkoutCommand#execute()` method.

 As it is executed, the method will check the type of action to be executed, in this case, list.
 It will then list the workouts created and stored in the workoutList using the `WorkoutList#listWorkout()` method which will call `WorkoutList#continuousPrinting(int index, int noOfPrints)` method to determine the number of workouts to be printed.

 The maximum number of workouts to be displayed at a time is 10 workouts.
-If there are more than
-10 workouts stored in the workoutList, it will prompt the user to enter 'yes' or 'no' to determine the continuation of the printings.
+If there are more than 10 workouts stored in the workoutList, it will prompt the user to enter 'yes' or 'no' to determine the continuation of the printings.
 `isInputYesOrNo(String answer)` method is executed when user enter the answer for the continuation of printing.

 If the answer given by the user is neither 'yes' nor 'no', user will be prompt to enter their option again until they give the expected input.
 When 'yes' is entered, the printing will continue and `WorkoutList#continuousPrinting(int index, int noOfPrints)` method will be executed again.
 Otherwise, `WorkoutList#listWorkout()` method will be terminated.